Fox Digital Entertainment

 Fox Digital Entertainment was an American digital content, mobile applications, and video game developer and publisher owned by 20th Century Fox (later rebranded as 20th Century Studios).

 History

 Fox Digital Entertainment was formed in 2010 and took on many of the projects related to 21st Century Fox properties from Fox Interactive, 20th Century Fox Games (now known as 20th Century Games since 2022) and Fox Mobile Entertainment, when that was sold to the Jesta Group and was renamed Jesta Digital.

 Projects

 It was primarily involved with 20th Century Studios and Metro-Goldwyn-Mayer properties such as Family Guy, The Simpsons, Ice Age, James Bond, Predator, Rio, Sons of Anarchy, and X-Men.
-They have been involved in applications such as FOX 4D, Own The Moments, Skyfall Gun Barrel and The Wolverine Second Screen.
+It has been involved in applications such as FOX 4D, Own The Moments, Skyfall Gun Barrel and The Wolverine Second Screen.
 They have also been involved in video games such as The Chronicles of Narnia: The Voyage of the Dawn Treader, Family Guy: The Quest for Stuff, The Simpsons: Tapped Out, and Predators.